 UCEAP students are supported by UC’s network of EAP offices at every UC campus and partnerships with UCEAP host universities throughout the world.
 The UCM international office staff and a UCEAP liaison officer based in Utrecht will help you integrate into the culture and provide assistance with course selection, housing, safety, and other issues.

 See the UCEAP Program Guide

 for program-specific details about host institutions, program structure, and courses; academic culture and conduct; internships, research, & independent study; units, exams, and grades; orientation; housing; and information about the intensive language program (if applicable).

 This program offers regular university courses in the humanities, social sciences, and life sciences.
-University College Maastricht has excellent course offerings in anthropology, biology, economics, environmental studies, history, philosophy, political science, psychology, and sociology.
+University College Maastricht has excellent course offerings in art history, business administration, biology, communication, computer science, economics, environmental studies, history, media studies, international studies, legal studies, mathematics, philosophy, political science, psychology, and sociology.

 All courses are worth 6 quarter/4 semester UC units and instruction is in English.